Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 54.md

 Sharing a volume among multiple containers within a pod to save temporary data.

-## Basics You Should Know Before This Task
+## Basics You Should Know Before Doing This Task

 1. **Pod in Kubernetes**